-Becoming self employed is a new and exciting chapter of life, but it is crucial to get all the basics right to ensure that your new business is as successful as possible.
+Becoming self employed is a new and exciting chapter of life, but it does come with extra responsibilities.
 With so much to think about, we asked David Genders, author of The Daily Telegraph Tax Guide to explain the key financial and tax points you need to consider when going self-employed.

 By becoming self-employed you will have control over: